 Securities Investment Committee.
-On March 17, 1998, the Company established the Securities Investment Committee to establish guidelines and to review the Company's investment policies.
+On March 17, 1998, the Company established the Securities Investment Committee to develop guidelines and to review the Company's investment policies.
 The Committee consists of all the members of the Board, with Mr. Winfield serving as Chairperson.
-During fiscal 2017, the Securities Investment Committee did not hold any meetings.
+During fiscal 2019, the Securities Investment Committee held three meetings.